rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 The plugin requires the custom weather service to be configured to report data with **Path** and **Port** parameters that match the same in the **Base Station** settings.

+:warning: **Please triple check that the path and port on the custom weather service match the path and port specified on the plugin settings** :warning:

 The service **Protocol Type** must be configured as **Ecowitt**.
 The **Upload Interval** can be configured as desired.
 Anywhere from 20 seconds to 60 seconds is recommended as the data report messages are relatively small and do not put much load on the network or Homebridge host.
-Keep in mind that Ecowitt devices typically transmit data to the base station every 60-80 seconds (depending on the device) so single digit values for the **Upload Interval** may result in the same repeated data being transmitted from the base station to the plugin.
+Keep in mind that Ecowitt devices transmit data at different rates - anywhere from ~16 seconds to ~80 seconds (depending on the device) so single digit values for the **Upload Interval** may result in the same repeated data being transmitted from the base station to the plugin.

 The gateway or display console can be configured using the Ecowitt **WSView Plus** app.
 In the app, select gateway or display console under "My Devices" then navigate to "More" on the upper right to select "Weather Services."